clydeshaffer/GameTankEmulator/README.md

 * Press Esc to exit the program

+* Press O to load a rom file at runtime.
+The dialog also appears if the emulator is launched without specifying a rom file.

 _For now I'm listing the differences between the emulator and the real hardware; stopping short of writing a programming manual for the GameTank which will be a separate wiki-like document to come later_

 ## Emulated Capabilities: